Reference Information

 Banknote Page Listings

-You may see and icons on banknote listings and signature tables.
+You will see and icons on banknote listings and signature tables.
 Clicking on will expand the list and provide more details, will remove the detail.
 Holding the shift key while expanding will expand all details on the page.

 As is usual in catalog listings of varieties of a type, duplicate information is not repeated for subsequent varieties.
 For example if the listing for variety 25a states "signature 3", it can be assumed that variety 25b also has signature 3 unless mentioned otherwise.